 ‘Commonwealth’ means the Commonwealth of Australia as represented by the Department of Defence ABN 68 706 814 312.

-‘Contract Officer’ means the contract officer specified in the Purchase Order.
+‘Commonwealth Supplier Code of Conduct’ means the Commonwealth Supplier Code of Conduct, as amended from time to time.

-‘Contract’ has the meaning given in clause 1.
+‘Contract’ has the meaning given in clause 2.

 ‘Contract Price’ means the contract price specified in the Purchase Order, including any GST component payable.